TeAho-logo

 Contact us

-Te Aho comprises a team of specialists based throughout Aotearoa.
-We deliver our services in both remote (telephone and email) and face-to-face formats depending on the needs of the people we are working with.
+Te Aho is a team of people who are based around Aotearoa.
+We deliver our services both face-to-face and remotely (online and phone) depending on the needs of the people we are working with and the support required.

 Contact us on: